NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > Alif-Lãm-Mĩm.

-*Yeah, that makes sense.
-Not.
-Is this a cryptic message from the intergalactic accountant?*

-Cryptic letters that no one knows what they means.
-Because the Quran is so "clear and easy to understand."
+We start off strong with some cryptic letters that no one knows what they means.
+So much for the the Quran being "clear and easy to understand."

-## 2: 2
+## 2: 2-4

 > This is the Book!
 There is no doubt about it—a guide for those mindful ˹of Allah˺,

-*Insightful...
-Yes this is a book.*
+> who believe in the unseen, establish prayer, and donate from what We have provided for them,
+> and who believe in what has been revealed to you ˹O Prophet˺ and what was revealed before you, and have sure faith in the Hereafter.

+Who is the author trying to convince?
+Himself?
+Just saying "there's no doubt" doesn't make it so.
+This is a problem I see many Muslims have: They think that just saying something  means that it's true, without giving any evidence.

-"This is the book!
-Because the book said so!
-And it's the book, so it must be the book!"
-Basically "Trust me bro."
-It spells out the purpose of the Quran, an instruction manual.
+It spells out the purpose of the Quran: An instruction manual.
 Not like the Bible which contains history, wisdom, doctrine, and specific instructions to specific people, the Quran is just a general instruction manual for all times and places.

-## 2: 3

-> ...donate from what We have provided for them,

-Charity is important in Islam because it's a legalistic works righteousness religion, so you need ways to score brownie points.

-## 2: 4

-> ...who believe in what has been revealed to you ˹O Prophet˺and what was revealed before you...
+Muslims **establish prayer** and **donate**, which are works.
+Islam is a works based religion where you try to earn brownie points with Allah.
+But exactly how many points are sufficient and what your score is is unknown.
+Therefore a Muslim can do good works all their lives and never be assured of salvation.
+In Christianity, we are assured of salvation, not because of what *we* do but because of what *Jesus* did.
+It relieves us of the uncertainty.

-Those who believe in Muhammad should also believe in what was revealed before him, that is the Bible and it's prophets.
+Those who believe in Muhammad should also believe in **what was revealed before** him, that is the Bible and it's prophets.
 The Quran tells Muslims to believe the Bible, but the Muslims tells me that the Bible has been corrupted.
 Whom should I trust?
 Allah, or the Muslims who say Allah is wrong?

-## 2: 7
+## 2: 5

+> It is they who are ˹truly˺ guided by their Lord, and it is they who will be successful.
+> Indeed, it is the same for those who have denied: whether you have warned them or have not warned them, they do not believe.
 > Allah has set a seal on their hearts and on their hearing, and over their sight is a veil; for for them is a great punishment.

-Discussing unbelievers, it says that Allah has caused them to not believe and that therefore he will punish them.
-Bruh!?

-## 2: 8-20

-This sections discuss people who say they believe but do not.
+The Quran often use terms like **successful** and **losers** like it was written by a 14 year old.
+But it emphasises the works righteousness aspect.
+You are counted as successful or not based on what you do.

+Discussing unbelievers, it says that **Allah has set a seal on their hearts and on their hearing, and over their sight is a veil**, in other words they are predestined to hell, and there is no one to blame but Allah.
+He dun it.

+This sounds like Calvinism, which I often say is the Islam of Christianity.
+It paints God as an evil, twisted trixter who plays games with people.

-## 2: 10
+## 2: 8-10

+> And of mankind are those who say, “We have attained faith in Allah and in the Last Day,” but they are not believers.
+> They try to deceive Allah and those who have attained faith, yet they deceive none but themselves, but they are unaware.
-> In their hearts is sickness, so Allah increased their sickness, and for them is a painful punishment on account of how they used to lie
+> In their hearts is sickness, so Allah increased their sickness, and for them is a painful punishment on account of how they used to lie .

-Discussing fake believers, Allah is not helping them, but making their condition worse, so he can punish them.
-Unloving.
+Discussing fake believers, Allah is not exactly helping them, but making their condition worse, so he can punish them.
+Very unloving.

 ## 2: 18